U.S. military seeks to recover debris from Chinese spy balloon

 One day after a fighter jet shot a Chinese spy balloon into the Atlantic Ocean, cellphone video showed U.S. Navy personnel on Sunday with what appeared to be a white, deflated balloon laying across two different boats.

-The Pentagon assesses that the balloon was up to 200 feet tall, and its destruction created a debris field roughly 1,500 meters by 1,500 meters, according to the Pentagon.
+The Pentagon assesses that the balloon was up to 200 feet tall, and its destruction created a debris field roughly 1,500 meters by 1,500 meters.

 After the balloon first entered U.S. airspace on Jan.
 28, it flew over or near four military sites in Wyoming, Montana, Nebraska and Missouri.